Frequently Asked Questions

 Where are you based?

-My graphic design consultancy is based in Weston-super-Mare, North Somerset.
+My creative graphic design agency is based in Weston-super-Mare, North Somerset, where I've recently been lucky enough to move back to after many years working at agencies in Bristol and Bath.
 I'm happy to travel to meetings within the local and surrounding areas, but most clients use email / phone to work with me, so you don't have to be local!
 I've got clients as far away as America and Australia!

 What is your background?